richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 ## High-output habits of 10x Programmers

-To show my integration of my conclusion, I will make the argument that creating meaningful and appropriately architected product features has objective requirements:
+The foundations of those long-term characteristics that make a programmer great are not random.
+Product development and good thinking in general have objective natures that only have a small list of satisfactory actions.

+Consider core requirements of a programmer for creating product features:

 * time to do the work
 * a desire to do the work and learn